microsoft/otoscope-img.data-bias-eval-and-active-labeling/README.md

         - Viscaino, Michelle, et al. "Computer-aided diagnosis of external and middle ear conditions: A machine learning approach."
 Plos one 15.3 (2020): e0229226.
     - The Ohio dataset: https://zenodo.org/records/4558155#.YXYYyC8Ro6U
         - Camalan, Seda, et al. "OtoMatch: Content-based eardrum image retrieval using deep learning."
 Plos one 15.5 (2020): e0232776.
-    - The Turkey dataset: The original data link is currently inaccessible.
+    - The Türkiye dataset: The original data link is currently inaccessible.
 For data access, please reach out to the author of the paper.
         - Zafer, Cömert.
 "Fusing fine-tuned deep features for recognizing different tympanic membranes."
 Biocybernetics and Biomedical Engineering 40.1 (2020): 40-51.

 2. Rename their folder names as 'Chile',  'Ohio', and 'Turkey', respectively.